cyrex562/imgui-rs/docs/BACKENDS.md

 and you have high-level systems everywhere.<BR>
 Suggestion: try using a non-portable backend first (e.g. win32 + underlying graphics API) to get your desktop builds working first.
-This will get you running faster and get your acquainted with how Dear ImGui works and is setup.
+This will get you running faster and get your acquainted with how Dear Imgui works and is setup.
 You can then rewrite a custom backend using your own engine API...

 Generally:
 It is unlikely you will add value to your project by creating your own backend.

 Also:
-The [multi-viewports feature](https://github.com/ocornut/imgui/issues/1542) of the 'docking' branch allows Dear ImGui windows to be seamlessly detached from the main application window.
-This is achieved using an extra layer to the Platform and Renderer backends, which allows Dear ImGui to communicate platform-specific requests such as: "create an additional OS window", "create a render context", "get the OS position of this window" etc. See 'ImGuiPlatformIO' for details.
+The [multi-viewports feature](https://github.com/ocornut/imgui/issues/1542) of the 'docking' branch allows Dear Imgui windows to be seamlessly detached from the main application window.
+This is achieved using an extra layer to the Platform and Renderer backends, which allows Dear Imgui to communicate platform-specific requests such as: "create an additional OS window", "create a render context", "get the OS position of this window" etc. See 'ImGuiPlatformIO' for details.
 Supporting the multi-viewports feature correctly using 100% of your own abstractions is more difficult